emiraleph/TwitchAdUBlockOrigin/README.md

 ## Mandatory Requirements

 - Install [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin) from the official site.
-- Enable in the section my filters the rule that activates the blocking of twitch ads:
+- Enable in the section `"my filters"` the rule that activates the blocking of twitch ads:
 - Just copy and paste the key into the ublock origin console.
 - `twitch.tv##+js(twitch-videoad)`